bramerdaniel/ConsoLovers.Ipc/README.md

  - [Setup server side with the ConsoLovers.Toolkit.Core](https://github.com/bramerdaniel/ConsoLovers.Ipc/wiki/Server-setup)

 ## Additional packages

+There are additional packages that cover the common scenario of process monitoring.
+This means that you will already get some build in sevices for.
+ - Progress
+ - Return/ExitCode
+ - Cancellation

 Package  | Version | Description
 -------- | -------- | --------